roblox-aurora/ModRemote/Version-3.x/README.md

 ```lua
 modRemote:RegisterChildren();
 ```

 or
 ```lua
 modRemote:RegisterChildren(the_instance_with_the_remotes);
 ```

-which will go through all the RemoteEvents/RemoteFunctions parented to the script that calls the method and turn them into ModRemote events/functions.
+which will go through all the RemoteEvents/RemoteFunctions parented to the script that calls the method, or if there's a instance specified in the arguments - the RemoteEvents/RemoteFunctions in that instance - and turn them into ModRemote events/functions.

 Then you can grab those through ModRemote, like in our example you can simply grab it after you register it as such:
 ```lua